Account allocation is the link or association between a transaction or credit note to an invoice.

 You can allocate outstanding invoices to payments on account and credit notes, including quick entries.
 Alternatively, if the invoice and credit note are the same value you can use the More option on the action toolbar from the Sales and Purchases tabs.

-- 1. Contacts > click the required contact.
+- 1. Click Contacts then click the required contact.

-- 2. Manage > Account Allocation > do one of the following:
+- 2. Click Manage then click Account Allocation and do one of the following:

 - To allocate all transactions at once select the check box at the top left-hand corner.

 - To allocate individual transactions together select the check box for each item.

-- To allocate part of a transaction to another, for example if you want to credit part of an invoice, click the Paid box for the transaction you want to part pay, a pop up window will appear, enter the value in Amount to pay > Save.
+- To allocate part of a transaction to another, for example, if you want to credit part of an invoice, click the Paid box for the transaction you want to part pay, a pop up window will appear, enter the value in Amount to pay and Save.

 As you allocate the transactions, the Left to allocate changes.
 This must be zero before you can save the allocations.

-- 3. Once the Left to allocate is zero > Save.
+- 3. Once the Left to allocate is zero then Save.

 If you use the VAT Cash Accounting Scheme when you create a payment on account, you pay VAT to HMRC at the time you record the payment.
 If you now allocate this to an invoice with a different VAT rate, the original payment is reversed and another payment is posted with the new VAT rate.
 If the previous transaction was VAT reconciled, the adjustment is included on your next VAT Return.